luoxisteven/CRUD-Demo/README.md

 # CRUD-Demo

 A demonstration project showcasing basic CRUD (Create, Read, Update, Delete) operations implemented with the ability to switch between different backend frameworks, databases, and API patterns while maintaining a consistent frontend.
-It also includes script and commands on Kubernetes services and severless backend.
+It also includes script and commands on **Docker and Kubernetes** services and **Severless** backend.
 This repository features minimalistic code and package usage, designed for interview scenarios and code tests.

 - @Author: Steven Luo
 - @Email: steven@xiluo.net